karinlag/2013-07-Oslo/python-programming/2_Flow_Control.md

 values were lists of cities.
 Importantly, python has given us a tool specifically for dictionary looping.

-The syntax for looping through the keys and values of a dictionary is :
+The syntax for looping through the keys and values of a dictionary is:

     for key, value in dictionary.iteritems():